 Step 5 Trim 4x4 post sleeves to length.
-Post sleeves should be a minimum of 1-1/2" longer than the railing height.
+Post sleeves should be a minimum of 2" longer than the railing height.
 Stair posts may be longer to allow for the riser height.
-Slide a trimmed post sleeve over each 4x4 railing post or post mount.
+Slide a trimmed post sleeve over each 4x4 railing post.
 Post sleeve should slide easily over the post.
 DO NOT FORCE post sleeve onto post.
 Twisted or crooked 4x4s should be replaced.
 Slide a post base trim over each post sleeve for a finished look.
 Note: It is recommended to install the post base trim prior to installing the bottom rail.
 However, the two-piece design does allow the installer to add the post base trim after the rail has been installed.
-To install, apply a thin line of clear exterior construction adhesive to the inside of the post trim, where it will contact the post sleeve, and snap into place around the base of the post sleeve.
+To install, apply a thin line of clear exterior construction adhesive to the inside of the post sleeve.

 Step 6 Measure the distance between installed post sleeves to determine the length of the top and bottom rails.
-Ensure baluster holes are oriented in the right direction.
+Ensure that the baluster holes are oriented correctly.
 Then place the bottom rail on the stair treads next to the posts and adjust so the distance between the first baluster hole and post is greater than 2-3/4" minimum and equal on both ends (fig. 8).
 Mark the rail to the proper length and angle.
 Cut the bottom rail.
 Cut the top rail to the same length and angle (fig. 9).
 Drill one 1/4" drain hole through the bottom of the rail to prevent trapping water.
-Position the hole toward the lower end of the rail, roughly 2.5" from rail end to avoid the lower bracket.
+Position the hole toward the lower end of the rail, roughly 2" from rail end to avoid the lower bracket.

 Step 7 Place the proper rail bracket covers and stair brackets on the ends of the bottom rail.
-Pay particular attention to the brackets being used as they differ based on top/bottom rail and up/down angle.
-Determine the postion of the support block and attach to the bottom rail.
+Pay particular attention to the brackets being used as they differ based on top/bottom rail and up/down angle (fig. 10).
+Determine the postion of the rail support and attach to the bottom rail.
 Prop the bottom rail between the posts on the stair treads (fig. 9).
 You may need to place equal shims between two stair tread noses to elevate the bottom rail.
 Check for requirements in your area.
 Typically, a 6" sphere may not be allowed to pass through the triangle formed by the bottom rail, tread and riser (fig. 8).
 Center the stair bracket on the post.
 Using the stair bracket as a guide, mark the screw positions on the post sleeve and rail on both ends.
 Pre-drill 1/8" pilot holes through the post sleeve and rail.
-Attach the stair bracket to the post sleeve using the #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using #8-16 x $\frac{3}{4}$ " - #1 square drive wafer head self-drilling screws.
+Attach the stair bracket to the post sleeve using four #8-15 x 2" - #2 square drive flat head screws and then attach stair bracket to rail using two #8-16 x 3⁄4" - #1 square drive wafer head self-drilling screws.

 Step 8 Place a baluster into each routed hole in the bottom rail.
-Make sure baluster is fully seated in rail (fig 10).
+Make sure baluster is fully seated in rail (fig 11).